International Relations & Security

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.9%|

 Online International Relations & Security Programs

-In the 2018-2019 academic year, 470 schools offered some type of international relations and national security program.
+In 2018-2019, 470 schools offered a international relations program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|